surespot is Today's Safest and Most Secure Private Messaging Tool.

 surespot is the world’s most secure encrypted messaging app available, operating in over 100 countries with upwards of a half million users who have sent over 100 million secured messages.

-Our proprietary technology provides iron clad means for people to protect the content of their mobile communications with one another by using the industry’s only zero-content system that is also backed and verifiable through a code base that is fully open source.
+Our proprietary technology provides iron clad means for people to protect the content of their mobile communications with one another by using the industry’s only zero-content system that is also backed and verifiable through an open source client code base.
 This approach creates full transparency and invites peer reviewed scrutiny and inspection of security features so you can be confident in our claims.

 It is our strong belief that this open source policy should be added to the list of evaluation criteria used by the Electronic Frontier Foundation (EFF) in their annual report, Who Has Your Back.
 Should surespot have been evaluated in this most recent report, we would have obtained a perfect score earning stars in every applicable category.